 The 24 vertebrae of your spine are separated from one another by pads of cartilage known as intervertebral discs.
 These discs have an outer coating with a soft interior to cushion against stresses and strains as well as the shocks experienced in your spine.
 The discs are subject to injury, disease, and degeneration with use over time.
 Certain activities and types of work increase the risk of discs being damaged or deteriorating.

-Once the soft inside material of a disc pushes or is bulged out through a tear or weakening in the outside covering, the disc is reported to be herniated.
-Slipped, ruptured and prolapsed discs are also known as protruding, bulging, or degenerated discs.
+Once a disc’s soft inside material pushes or bulges out through a tear or weakening in the outside covering, the disc is reported to be herniated.
+Slipped, ruptured, and prolapsed discs are also known as protruding, bulging, or degenerated discs.
 There are distinctions between these terms, but they really refer to a disc that is no longer in its normal condition and/or position and may require chiropractic care to treat them.
 Herniated discs trigger pain by impinging on (intruding upon, irritating, and pinching) as well as depriving nerves in the spine.

 Chiropractic for Herniated Discs

-A healthcare professional can help address back pain along with other herniated disc symptoms.
+A healthcare professional can help address back pain and other herniated disc symptoms.
 In your first appointment, your chiropractor will go through your medical history, do a physical exam, and carry out orthopedic and neurological tests.
-The chiropractor will also look over your posture, and may order an X-ray or MRI, if necessary, to aid with the diagnostic procedure and determine the presence of a disc herniation.
+The chiropractor will also look over your posture and may order an X-ray or MRI, if necessary, to aid with the diagnostic procedure and determine the presence of a disc herniation.

 Chiropractors assess the whole spine.
 Your chiropractor will examine your neck, too, even when you simply have back pain.
 She or he wants to see how well your backbone is functioning and recall: What happens in one area of your spine can affect other parts of your spine and/or body.

 After reviewing this information, your physician can ascertain whether you have an intervertebral disc injury.
-The type of disc injury you have will determine what treatments your chiropractor will use to address your symptoms.
+The type of disc injury you have will determine your chiropractor’s treatment to address your symptoms.
 Your chiropractor can provide treatment options to you to address your pain and other symptoms.

-Chiropractic provides the distinctive training, techniques, and experience needed to safely and effectively adjust your spine so the stress on the discs is minimized, the pain alleviated, the damaged or displaced structures given a opportunity to heal, and your capacity to return to normal functioning restored.
+Chiropractic provides the distinctive training, techniques, and experience needed to safely and effectively adjust your spine, so the stress on the discs is minimized, the pain alleviated, the damaged or displaced structures given an opportunity to heal, and your capacity to return to normal functioning restored.

 Additional Topics: Sciatica

 Lower back pain is one of the most commonly reported symptoms among the general population.
-Sciatica, is well-known group of symptoms, including lower back pain, numbness and tingling sensations, which often describe the source of an individual’s lumbar spine issues.
-Sciatica can be due to a variety of injuries and/or conditions, such as spinal misalignment, or subluxation, disc herniation and even spinal degeneration.
+Sciatica is a well-known group of symptoms, including lower back pain, numbness, and tingling sensations, which often describe the source of an individual’s lumbar spine issues.
+Sciatica can be due to various injuries and/or conditions, such as spinal misalignment, subluxation, disc herniation, and even spinal degeneration.

-The information herein on "Chiropractic Care for Herniated Discs In El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Care for Herniated Discs" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.